Water Quality Monitoring and Testing Services for Domestic, Marine, Freshwater and Estuarine systems

 Assessment of farm dam water against Australian Stock Drinking Water Guidelines;

-Melbourne Airport Water Quality Monitoring Program: Water quality monitoring of stormwater discharge from Melbourne Airport and receiving waterways using EPA Victoria Rapid Bioassessment methodology.
+Melbourne Airport Water Quality Monitoring Program: Water quality and stream health monitoring program at Melbourne Airport.
 For Australian Pacific Airports;

 Wimmera River Water Monitoring Program: Surface water quality monitoring in western Victoria to assist catchment managers on the river health issues that include salinity and nutrient runoff.
 For Wimmera Catchment Management Authority;